Connect with others who understand.

 Multiple Sleep Latency Test

-A multiple sleep latency test (MSLT) is also conducted at a lab but takes place during the day.
+A multiple sleep latency test (MSLT) is also conducted at a lab, but takes place during the day.
 It should be performed the day after the polysomnogram.

 During an MSLT, you’ll be required to take four or five naps spaced two hours apart.
-Sleep specialists will measure how long it takes you to fall asleep and how fast you enter into the REM stage.
+Sleep specialists will measure how long it takes you to fall asleep and how fast you enter the REM stage.

 Lumbar Puncture

 A spinal tap may be performed to measure your hypocretin level in the spinal fluid.
+Low levels of hypocretin can be a strong sign of narcolepsy, especially type 1.

 Differential Diagnosis